Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/exist_xquery_webapps.md

 ## Index configuration

-eXist-db constructs persistent indexes that support quick search and retrieval, much as a back-of-the-book index in a printed volume helps readers find specific content without having to look at every page. eXist-db will execute XQuery scrips with or without index support, but for unindexed queries will be slow.
+eXist-db constructs persistent indexes that support quick search and retrieval, much as a back-of-the-book index in a printed volume helps readers find specific content without having to look at every page. eXist-db will execute XQuery scripts with or without index support, but for unindexed queries will be slow.
 For professional-quality results, you must configure indexes.
 In addition to the [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml), see the indexing section of [Tuning the database](http://exist-db.org/exist/apps/doc/tuning) for guidelines.

 ### Types of indexes